meedan/meedan-ui-guide/README.md

 This installs the tools listed in the file `package.json`.

+    bower install

+This installs the things listed in `bower.json`.

+Among our bower packages are checkdesk-style, meedan-style and bridge-style.
+Because `bower_components` is searched by node-sass when the stylesheets are parsed, you can import them like this in a stylesheet: `@import bridge-style/filename.scss`.

 ## Working locally

 It's hosted on github pages.
 But, it's the local development environment that makes it easy to work with these little HTML prototypes.

 We use a tool called gulp.
-Once you've done the `npm install` step, you should be able to do something like this:
+Once you've done the previous steps, you should be able to do something like this:

     cd REPO_NAME
     gulp

-That will start the compiler.
+That should start the compiler and open a browser to the homepage.

 While the gulp compiler is running, edit the source files in `src/` and the web-ready files in `www` will be regenerated.